tuxfuxch/yarc/readme.md

   * Maxthon
      - no keyboard use
      - no SVG images (default setting is use of *.png images)
-     - Swipe-area not working perfectly (long-touch doesn't work and sometimes it scrolls where it should not)
   * I heard: it's working fine on IE10

 ###Settings